Last month, Tesla officially entered the Indian automotive market by launching its Model Y electric SUV in the country.

 Fast-forward a few months, Tesla inaugurated its first showroom in Mumbai in July — called the Experience Center.
 And today, the automaker is opening its first Supercharger station in Mumbai as well.

-Tesla is currently offering two Model Y variants in India.
+Tesla is currently offering two variants of the Model Y in India.
 The base RWD with 500 km range and the Long Range RWD that boasts a 622 km range (WLTP standard).

 Tesla Supercharger Mumbai Location